 The CS to PS HO Confirmation received at the eNB shall activate AS security in the eNB.

-iii) Activation of NAS security (for details cf. TS 24.301 [9]):
+iii) Activation of NAS security (for details cf. MFA TS 24.301 [9]):

 The CS to PS HO request received at the UE shall activate NAS security in the UE.